 1. Measurement of your visual acuity to see if you need glasses or contact lenses to improve your vision.

 2. Measurement of your eye pressure.
-To make it easier for your doctor to examine the inside of your eye, you will be given eye drops to dilate your eyes.
+To make it easier for your doctor to examine the inside of your eye, you will be given drops to dilate your eyes.

 After the exam

-When your eye exam is over, you and your doctor will discuss the results of all testing, including an assessment of your vision, your risk of eye disease and preventive measures you can take to protect your eyesight.
+When your eye exam is over, you and your doctor will discuss the results of all testing, including an assessment of your vision, your risk of eye disease, and preventive measures you can take to protect your eyesight.

-Now with these basic tools on how to prepare for an eye exam, prepare yourself for an eye exam, make that call and schedule your appointment today.
+Now, with these basic tools on how to prepare for an eye exam, prepare yourself for an eye exam, make that call, and schedule your appointment today.
 Maintaining good eye care is essential to an overall healthy life.